IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display subscribes to events so that it can:
 - Receive events published by other Subscribers
-- Receive the version ID of any events which is required for concurrency control (See Section ... for more information about content sharing TODO)
+- Receive the version ID of any events necessary for content sharing (See [Responsiblities of a FHIRcast Hub and a Subcriber](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html#responsibilities-of-a-fhircast-hub-and-a-subscriber) for more information)
 - Receive synchronization error events from the Hub or from other Subscribers.

 Once the Image Display completed its subscription, it launches the Report Creator.
 The Report Creator, as a Synchronizing Application, can follow the context and content events automatically.